alazraq/Abdou_CS_DS_doc/docs/_sources/machine_learning/RL/RL_introduction.rst.txt

 Gym is a toolkit for developing and comparing reinforcement learning algorithms.

 The gym library is a collection of test problems — environments — that you can use to work out your reinforcement learning algorithms.
 These environments have a shared interface, allowing you to write general algorithms.

+You can of course also create your own reinforcement learning environment, like the one I created for training a model to learn the optimal state of virtual traffic lights at an intersection.